 If making your own bug repellent doesn't interest you, no worries.
 There are other options just for you!

 The first is to simply open a bottle of YL citronella and place a drop on your wrist and/or behind your ears twenty minutes before going outside.
 The oil will travel through your skin to your bloodstream changing your smell making you unattractive to mosquitoes.

-You'll still see the pesky bugs, but they won't bite you!
+Secondly, Young Living came out with an Insect repellent that has been tested to repel mosquitoes, ticks, and fleas using 100 percent naturally derived, plant-based ingredients.
 Pure sesame oil and a carefully selected blend of essential oils traditionally used for their bug-repellent properties come together to make up all 99 percent of the active ingredients in this formula.
 The other 1 percent?
-Vitamin E. That means you can use it on your little ones and not worry about the synthetic chemicals used in many traditional repellents.
+Vitamin E. That means you can use it on your little ones (and your dogs) and not worry about the synthetic chemicals used in many traditional repellents.
 You’ll also love the pleasant, citrusy aroma and smooth, non-sticky application.

 *(Ingredients: Sesame oil, Citronella† oil, Lemongrass† oil, Rosemary† oil, Geranium† oil, Spearmint† oil, Thyme† oil, Clove† oil, Vitamin E †Premium essential oil)

 The cart is ready for you to check out or add and delete what you want.
 Simply go to check out and create a free account with the bug off oils that most interest you.
+Questions?
+I'm always here to help.

 0 Comments